fernandozuher/naoqi_webots/README.md

 2. Start Choregraphe.
 Choose Connection > Connect to or click the "Connect to" button.
 Click the "Wake Up" button (sun-like icon on the top right corner of the Choregraphe window) to make sure the stiffness is on.

 3. Play with the change of the NAO postures.

-## Features

-1. Program robot NAO using a standard SDK developed by its current developer SoftBank Robotics.
-2. Use the robot in a well known robotic simulator, Webots.
-    - Save time and your robot of falling by researching in a simulator.

 ## Links